 Ground that is firm and level.
 But keep in mind that an excavator can ensure the ground is level when he prepares the site.
 Easy access on your property.

 Many of our customers are taking their horses out of a boarding facility to keep them closer to home.
 So make sure you've selected a location that will be easy to get to 365 days a year.

 Close to utilities.
 If you are thinking about adding electric or water to your structure, know where these sources are.
 It's preferred they will be close to your proposed building site.

 Keep unobstructed drainage around the site so that water, ideally, is sloping away on all 4 sides.
-"Many times, it's just a matter of moving the structure a few feet or it's very easy for us to raise (or lower) the structure," Dave from Graber...
+"Many times, it's just a matter of moving the structure a few feet or it's very easy for us to raise (or lower) the structure," Team Graber...

 Consider any space you will need beside your horse barn for storage like straw, hay or manure.

 By positioning your structure in the general direction of the prevailing wind, you can easily benefit from natural air circulation.
 Consider placing the structure at a slight angle to the winds so you don't get overwhelming blasts of air.

 Questions?
 Call us at 610-593-3500 and we'll be happy to answer any questions you may have during this process.
 We've been doing this for nearly 30 years and have built hundreds and hundreds of barns.
 Take advantage of our experience and let us help out in any way we can.